Colorado Elopement Guide (2024)

 Summer months are the most popular for Colorado elopements.
 Not only is the weather warm, making high altitude conditions more enjoyable, but also you’ll have more trails and 4×4 roads to choose from during these months.

 June is the earliest chance to elope in Colorado without running into a lot of snow in the mountains.
-At this point in the summer, hiking trails are becoming more accessible, but you should still plan on running into some snow at high altitude and on 4×4 trails.
-Bring layers and don’t forget the sunscreen–the air is thinner up here so you’ll burn easily.
+At this point in the summer, hiking trails are becoming more accessible, but you should still plan on encountering some snow at high altitude and on 4×4 trails.
+Bring layers and don’t forget the sunscreen—the air is thinner up here so you’ll burn more easily.

 July means more alpine paths are open and the snow has melted on off-road trails.
 Depending on the harshness of the preceding winter, wildflowers may start to bloom during the later part of the month.